chaitanyaspatil/Edge_Detection_ECE_251C/README.md

 #### Acknowledgement

 This project is based on a lot of previous work.
 Thank you to [@xjwabc](https://github.com/xwjabc/hed) for their reimplementation of the original HED algorithm in PyTorch that we used.
 This README.md also borrows from their instructions.
-Thank you also to [Saining Xie](https://github.com/s9xie/hed) for their paper that this project is based on and the original Caffe implementation.
+Thank you to [Saining Xie](https://github.com/s9xie/hed) for the original Caffe implementation of their HED algorithm.